BarryHoward/armchair-football/2019/Weekly-Updates/Week2.md

 > Hopefully distance away from the rest of the league won't hamstring her trading ability, so that she can capitalize on this early momentum.

 Any momentum Alicia had is officially dead.
 Joe Mixon has been a bust so far, Njoku left week 2 without scoring any points, and Phillip Rivers didn't exactly inspire as a QB1.
 Overall, her team has the potential to pull out of this early hole, but the results so far have not been pretty.
 Now an early contender for the toilet bowl, she's going to have to dookie it out this week to stay ahead of her main competition Alex.
-I would say more here, but she doesn't talk to me.
+I would say more here, but Alicia doesn't talk to me.

 14 - **A1 Since Day 1**